SarabjitS/Chess-Openings/README.md

 - Testing the user on their knowledge of selected opening
 - Added hint button to help recalling a specific move (when in test mode)
 - Added notations for convenience and better recall
-- Highly responsive including adding mobile navbar
+- Highly responsive including mobile navbar

 ## Future Iterations